 "Congratulations.
 You found me."
 She slowly slithered herself up and out, looking toward me as soon as her head was free.
 She was small, with a shock of curly hair and crooked nose.
 "And you are?"
 I extended my hand.
 "Captain Gus Plankwell, INS Jaqueline.
 I just wanted to come by and compliment the Yard on the repair and refit effort to date.
-And..." - there was always an and -"...get an assessment of the Jackie from outside eyes, as it were."
+And ... " --- there was always an and --"...get an assessment of the Jackie from outside eyes, as it were."
 I was going to ask about expediting repairs, but a sudden memory of every senior officer coming to me and trying to get their pet project jumped ahead in the queue made me suddenly not want to be that guy.
 "Sure.
-What do you want to know?"
-"You may not know I was recently assigned command and have been working my way were."
+What do you want to know?" command and have been working my way through my officers' readiness assessments, and I according to the Wayfinder, it was in the building were."
 "Well, I'm not the person in charge of the engineer.
 But I heard there was a delay with respect to getting you guys your new fusion barbettes.
 Is that what you wanted to discuss?"
 No, it wasn't.